 DIY Heart Stamp Art

-If you’re a crafty mama at heart, it’s never too early to get your kids involved in your artsy endeavors.
+If you’re a crafty parent at heart, it’s never too early to get your kids involved in your artsy endeavors.
 That said, it can be challenging to find a craft your toddler can pull off solo.
-Never fear: This super-cute Valentine’s Day crafts for toddlers from Fantastic Fun and Learning keeps things simple for even the littest ones.
+Never fear: This super-cute Valentine’s Day craft for toddlers from Fantastic Fun and Learning keeps things simple for even the littlest ones.
 It brilliantly uses clothespins to transform foam heart stickers into stampers, and with their easy-to-grasp handle, they’re perfect for tiny hands.

 Salt dough may be the ideal medium for Valentine crafts.
-Easy to mix and safe for kids, it lets you and your toddler make adorable, enduring keepsakes, like these handprint frames from Messy Little Monsters.
+Easy to mix and safe for kids, it lets you and your toddler make adorable, enduring keepsakes, like these handprint frames from Messy Little Monster.
 We love that they serve up a double dose of nostalgia, preserving both your child’s little handprint and a picture of him at the age the print was captured.

 Toilet Paper Roll Heart Stamps